imagej/imagej.github.io/pages/Developing_ImageJ_in_Eclipse.md

 Steps are as follows:

-1. Right-click your project in Eclipse and select
+1. Right-click your project in Eclipse and select {% include bc content="Run As|Run Configurations..." %}
 2. Scroll down to Maven Build.
 If you've built this project with Maven via Eclipse before there will already be a configuration for it.
     Otherwise you can double-click "Maven Build" to create a new run